nextgis/docs_ngcom/source/srs.rst

 The added SRS can be used for various purposes:

 1. To capture coordinates on Web maps.
-If you have set up additional SRS (one or several), you can now conveniently capture coordinates in this SRS from anywhere on the map:
+If you have set up additional SRS (one or several), you can now conveniently capture coordinates in this SRS by clicking anywhere on the map.

 .. figure:: _static/use_of_custom_srs1_eng.png
    :name: use_of_custom_srs1_pic